heuer/segno/docs/man/segno.rst

     By default, the standard border (4 modules for QR Codes, 2 modules for Micro QR Codes) will be used.
 A value of 0 omits the border

-.. option:: --color COLOR
+.. option:: --dark COLOR

     Color of the dark modules.
 The color may be specified as web color name, i.e. "red" or as hexadecimal value, i.e. "#0033cc".
 Some serializers, i.e.
     SVG and PNG, support alpha channels (8-digit hexadecimal value) and some support "transparent" as color value.
 The standard color is black.

-.. option:: --background BACKGROUND, -bg BACKGROUND
+.. option:: --light COLOR

     Color of the light modules.
-    See :option:`--color` for a description of allowed values.
+    See :option:`--dark` for a description of allowed values.
     The standard background color is white.

 .. option:: --output OUTPUT, -o OUTPUT